About the course

 A number of gathered fields will be held, starting in later 2019.

-We will use a multiple mini-interviews (MMI) approach, in which candidates will participate in up to 10 mini interviews assessing a range of skills and competencies required for the programme.
+We will use a multiple mini-interviews (MMI) approach, in which candidates will participate in up to 5 mini interviews assessing a range of biology, chemistry and physical science skills and competencies required for the programme.

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.